theTond/theTond/README.md

 - 👋 Hi, I’m @theTond.
 I'm a Marketing Manager with passion in web & app development.
-- 🌱 I’m currently learning html, css, js and SwiftUI.
+- 🌱 I’m currently learning SwiftUI.
-- 📫 How to reach me
+- 📫 Twitter: @theTond

 <!---
 theTond/theTond is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.